-If a student misses more than 50% of the meetings, the student will have no access to the course exam and have to take the course again.
+If a student misses more than 50% of the meetings, the student will have to take the course again.

 d.
 For students with a sport status who do not meet attendance requirements due to that sport status, the criteria of Article 2.1 sub 3b apply.
 These students do not need to visit the study advisor.